richmondu/FT900/Alexa/Amazon Alexa Client/README.md

 To support Wakeword detection feature on FT900, external MCUs can be integrated as slave devices to handle wakeword detection.
 [SparkFun's board](https://petewarden.com/2019/03/07/launching-tensorflow-lite-for-microcontrollers/) is an example board that can be used for wakeword detection.

+## WiFi Connectivity

+The FT900 application uses Ethernet connection to communicate with the RPI server.
+It can be configured to use WiFi connection by defining COMMUNICATION_IO==2.
+Using WiFi requires adding an ESP32 WiFi development board as a slave module.
+FT900 communicates with the ESP32 WiFi via AT commands and UART interface.

+      1. COMMUNICATION_IO==1 : Ethernet
+      2. COMMUNICATION_IO==2 : WiFi
+      3. COMMUNICATION_IO==3 : RS485

+Performance using WiFi connection is currently slow resulting to jittery audio playback.

 # RPI-side (Alexa Gateway)